Khanh Pham: Oregon House of Representatives

 After incumbent Democrat Alissa Keny-Guyer announced that she would not seek re-election in the 2020 election, Pham announced her candidacy to succeed her.
 Pham won the Democratic primary, defeating former County Commissioner Jeff Cogen.
 In the November 2020 general election, she did not face a Republican challenger.

 Pham assumed office on January 11, 2021.
+In the 2021 legislative session, Pham helped pass HB 2021 Clean Energy for All, a bipartisan bill to move Oregon's electricity grid to 100% renewable energy by 2040.
+Pham also helped to win a $185 million joint investment package from the state and local governments to improve road traffic safety on 82nd Avenue and transfer ownership of 82nd Ave from the state of Oregon to the city of Portland.
 Following the 2021 Taliban offensive, Pham was chosen to lead a task force alongside representative Kayse Jama to coordinate the resettlement of 1,200 refugees from Afghanistan in Oregon.

 Pham was reelected in the 2022 Oregon House of Representatives election.
+In 2023, Pham advocated for the "Protect Local Journalism Act" to fund emergency grants to local news outlets.